HanchaiN/Lectures/00 - Summary/SCMA104 - System of Ordinary Differential Equations and Applications in Medical Science/04 - Differential Equation.md

 - Order: highest order of differentiation in canonical forms (no integral terms, use FTC-I)
 - Solution
 	- Define on some open interval.
-	- Differentiable up to the equation’s order.
+	- Differentiable up to the equation's order.
 	- Satisfy the DE ($F(t,y,y^{\prime},\dots,y^{(n)})=0$ for ODE).
 	- Initial value problem: DE w/ initial conditions: exact value of $y(t_{0}),y^{\prime}(t_{0}),\dots,y^{(n)}(t_{0})$
 		- General solution will have arbitrary constants (related to constant of integration)